Prototype · bat.prosdfw.com

 Contain Safely

 Place a box or container over the bat.
-Slide cardboard underneath.
-Put small air holes in box lid.
-Keep in a quiet, warm spot.
+Slide a piece of cardboard underneath.
+Poke small air holes in the lid.
+Keep in a quiet, warm, dark spot away from pets and children.

 Call Us Now